Fun? During divorce? It isn't just possible — it's necessary!

 I can hear it now: "Are you crazy?
 Divorce isn't fun!
-It's painful, ugly and harsh.
-How could it possibly be fun?"
-You're right.
-There probably aren't many people who would put divorce and fun in the same sentence, but I will!
+It's painful, ugly and haaaaard!
+How could it ever possibly be fun?"

-Now, I'm not saying you should be seeing your divorce as an amusement park-grade experience, but I am saying that you can have fun during your divorce process—despite all of the drama surrounding it.
-If laughter really is the best medicine, then having fun is the best prescription possible.
+Now, I'm not saying your divorce is an amusement park-grade experience, but I am saying that you can choose to have fun during your divorce process—despite all of the very real drama surrounding it.

-Here are 8 different ideas for injecting a little positivity into a frustrating time.
-Pay particular attention to the ones that seem particularly wild to you—they're probably the ones that have a juicy message for you ... if you're willing to step in and experiment!
+To that end, here are 8 different ways to inject a little positivity into a frustrating time.
+(Pay particular attention to the ones that seem particularly wild to you—they're probably the ones that have a juicy message for you ... if you're willing to step in and experiment!)

 1. Create an emotional playlist

-Create at least five new music playlists on your favorite portable device.
-Fill them with music that resonates with you when you're:
+Music helps.
+It helps SO much.
+So, create at least five new music playlists on your favorite portable device or online music channel.
+Fill them with music that resonates with you when you're feeling:

 Five playlists, five emotional states.
-Whether you're feeling angry, sad, scared, happy or sensual, break out your playlist and DANCE!
-Stacatto, blues, electric, boppy, flowing—whatever helps you to express these five basic emotions will help you to feel and heal.
-Let music help you flow with your emotions, make friends with your emotions and have fun with your emotions!
+Whenever one of those emotions comes up, break out your playlist and DANCE!
+Stacatto, blues, electric, boppy, flowing—whatever helps you express these five basic emotions will help you to feel and heal.
+Let music help you flow and make friends with your emotions!

 2. Get a pedicure

-Guys, don't skip to the next one!
-If you have never had a pedicure, you are missing one of life's true delights.
-The last time I had one, I bumped into one of my former mediation clients.
-He was waiting in line for his pedicure — smart man!
-If a fancy spa is too intimidating, go to one of those walk in nail places that seem to have sprung up everywhere.
-You'll get a massaging chair to sit in, warm water, a great foot and leg massage, along with supple, smooth skin!
-You will walk out of there grinning and feeling 10 pounds lighter (and no, you do not have to put color on your nails!
+Guys, don't skip this one!
+If you have never had a pedicure, gentlemen, you are missing one of life's true delights.
+If a fancy spa is too intimidating (or costly), go to a walk-in nail joint.
+They're everywhere.
+Savor every moment and sensation—the massaging chair, warm water, the great foot and leg massage, and your new supple, smooth skin!
+You'll walk out grinning and feeling 10 pounds lighter (and no, you don't have to put color on your nails, fellas!
 But, hey!
 You could!).

 Ladies, maybe a pedicure is nothing new for you.
 So, how can you enhance the experience?
-My favorite way is to pick a color that is as far away as possible from my usual reddish-pinkish-coralish choice.
-Looking at aquamarine toes for a week creates a sideways grin as I repeatedly remind myself whose feet I'm looking at!
+My favorite way is to pick a color that's as far away as possible from my usual reddish-pinkish-coralish choices.
+Looking at aquamarine toes for a week creates a sideways grin as I repeatedly remind myself whose (super cute, and super fun) feet I'm looking at!

-Can't commit to a full day?
-Try an "impulse hour".
-Schedule a day when you don't have your kids or don't have to work.
-Protect the day from any intrusions; plan nothing.
-Turn off your alarm clock and shut off your computer.
+Here's how it works—schedule a day when you don't have your kids or don't have to work (Can't commit to a full day?
+Try an "impulse hour".)
+Protect the day/time from any intrusions; plan nothing.
+Turn off your alarm clock, put away your phone, shut off your computer.

 Now, in this moment, what do you feel motivated to do?
-Don't be surprised if the answer to this doesn't come to you immediately, or even 10 minutes later!
-We're so programmed, organized, scheduled and planned that we don't always give much attention to what we really feel moved to do.
-So enjoy the conundrum.
-Do your best to move through your day asking yourself "what do I feel like doing now?"... and then do it!
+Don't be surprised if an answer doesn't come to you immediately, or even 10 minutes later!
+We're so programmed, organized, scheduled and planned that we don't give much attention to what we really feel moved to do.
+So enjoy this conundrum.
+And then, do your best to move through your day asking yourself "what do I feel like doing now?"... and then do it!

 4. Stretch your appreciation muscle

 Here's the challenge: twice every day for a week, deliver an appreciation (verbally or written) to a different person; so, 14 appreciations delivered to 14 different people.
-Your child, your mother, your best friend, your work colleague, the grocery store cashier, the person who moves out of the way as you rush down the block.
-How about your former partner?
+Your child, your mother, your best friend, your work colleague, the grocery store cashier, the person who steps aside graciously as you rush down the block.
+How about your ex?
 Appreciating others feels so good.
-People's responses (whether expressed out loud or simply through their body language) can be an extra treat.
-Keep reading...
+So pay attention to the kindness others show you and tell them about it.